 ALWAYS test your stitch first, and make sure your machine can still feed the fabric when sewing rather than jamming – if the stitch length is too short sometimes it can chew the fabric or thread underneath.

 TIPS WHEN SEWING:

-☆ When sewing curves, turn the fabric gradually and lightly pull it as it turns.
+- When sewing curves, turn the fabric gradually and lightly pull it as it turns.
 The foot might not always sit straight but it will make the curve smoother when sewing.
-It’s worth practicing curves on a separate piece of fabric if you’re new to applique – practice makes perfect!
+It’s worth practicing curves on a separate piece of fabric if you’re new to applique – it’s tricky and practice definitely helps!

 IRON YOUR FABRIC.
 Your design will look really wiggly and ugly right now.
 Iron it carefully and smooth out any wrinkles or wiggles and it will look MUCH better!
 If you added some interfacing for stability, you can remove it now.

 Now your applique is finished, all that’s left is to finish the rest of the garment off!

 Admire your work!
 Applique is time consuming and tiring but YOU DID IT!!
 All that effort really shows.
 Practice makes perfect!